jaseknighter/euclidean-grid/README.md

 - ***reset track notes***: set all notes for each track to the note selected
 - sliders: set the notes for each track (sliders of active notes are colored light blue)

+## Ideas for future enhancements ##
+General
+- Chaining, accenting, and masking
+- Set BPM from the grid
+- Set midi channel from the grid

+MAX
+- Ableton Link integration
+- Replace custom metering with Max’s build-in transport object

 ## Credits
 - monome: [grid studies](https://monome.org/docs/grid/studies/max/)
 - okyeron: [neotrellis monome compatible grid](https://github.com/okyeron/neotrellis-monome)